 In November 2017, a dubious “health” blog regurgitated a debunked claim about the Diphtheria, Tetanus, Pertussis vaccine (DTaP) and spread it again as “breaking news.”

-First, we’ll take a step back.
-DTaP is given to children younger than seven to prevent diphtheria, tetanus and pertussis.
-The Centers for Disease Control and Prevention (CDC) has repeatedly stated that there’s no link between vaccines and autism.
+The vaccine is given to children younger than seven to prevent diphtheria, tetanus and pertussis.
+And the Centers for Disease Control and Prevention (CDC) has repeatedly stated that there’s no link between vaccines and autism.

 …Adverse events reported during post-approval use of Tripedia vaccine include idiopathic thrombocytopenic purpura, SIDS, anaphylactic reaction, cellulitis, autism, convulsion/grand mal convulsion, encephalopathy, hypotonia, neuropathy, somnolence and apnea.

 However that claim omitted the very next sentence in that section of the packet:

 Events were included in this list because of the seriousness or frequency of reporting.
 Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequencies or to establish a causal relationship to components of Tripedia vaccine.

 Not only was the original claim false, it was outdated by the time “InShapeToday” published it; a spokesperson for Sanofi Pasteur told Politifact that the company had not shipped Tripedia since 2012.
 Politifact also noted: